Overview

 - The pain points surrounding manually inputting data

-- The information not presently captured within your Smart Values
+- The information is not presently captured within your Smart Values

 Best Practices